 Summary of key dates

-With the MA in Education you can tailor your MA to suit your particular interests and needs.
+You can tailor the MA in Education to suit your particular interests and needs.

 MA: 4 modules (2 core, 2 optional) plus a dissertation

 The academic year is split into three terms: Autumn (October-December), Spring (January-March) and Summer (April-June).
 Modules can be undertaken entirely by distance learning, others require attendance in London, or a combination of the two.
 Some modules may only be available in certain modes or in certain terms, so please take this into consideration when planning your studies.
 You can choose how many modules you take a year, and have between 1-5 years to complete the MA.
 Read our guidelines on how to plan your study programme [pdf 3pgs 87KB].

 Core and optional module outlines are given below.
 You can also download the MA in Education module outlines [pdf 3pgs 27KB].